-Research Summary:

-English-Language Development (ELD) Domain in the DRDP-K (2015) and KIDS (2015) Kindergarten Assessment Instruments
+Research Summary: English Language Development (ELD) Domain in the DRDP (2015) Assessment Instrument

-The English-Language Development (ELD) domain assesses the progress of children who are dual language learners in learning to communicate in English.
-The developmental progressions described in the four ELD measures are related to the child's experiences with English, not the child's age.
-It is important to keep in mind that children acquire English in different ways and at different rates.
+The English Language Development (ELD) domain assesses the progress of children who are dual language learners in learning to communicate in English.
+The developmental progressions described in the four ELD measures address communication and early literacy skills, which are the foundation for English acquisition, first in the home language (Discovering Language, Level 1) and then in English.
+Because the progression of English skills depends on the child's experiences with and opportunities to learn English, not the child's age, it is important to keep in mind that children acquire English in different ways and at different rates.
 Factors that affect English acquisition include degree of exposure to English, level of support provided in their home/first language, and individual differences such as age of exposure to English or the structure of the child's home/first language.